hunterjackson/docs/source/kudu.rst

 Kafka Connect Kudu
 ===================

-A Connector and Sink to write events from Kafka to kudu.The connector takes the value from the Kafka Connect SinkRecords and inserts a new entry to Kudu.
+A Connector and Sink to write events from Kafka to kudu.

+The connector takes the value from the Kafka Connect SinkRecords and inserts a new entry to Kudu.
-The Sink supports:

-1. :ref:`The KCQL routing querying <kcql>` - Kafka topic payload field selection is supported, allowing you to select fields written to Kudu.
-2. Topic to table routing via KCQL.
-3. Auto table create with DISTRIBUTE BY partition strategy via KCQL.
-4. Auto evolution of tables via KCQL.
-5. Error policies for handling failures.

 Prerequisites
 -------------